 For the prestige.
 Owning a watch that easily tracks different time zones isn’t just about usefulness.
 And heck, chances are you’re going to check time zone info on your phone as soon as you land and pass through free airport WiFi on the way to baggage claim.
 But the GMT watch says something about you.
 It proudly proclaims to all that you are a citizen of the world, you have knowledge of, and experience in, parts across the globe.
 You may be at home right now, but your watch has one eye on the local time in London and the other ready to calculate touch-down time in Shanghai.

 Because it’s not your phone!
 Yes, we know you probably won’t pass up the chance to use your phone as a watch, passing WiFi in the airport, or any other hotspots for that matter.
 That doesn’t make it right.
 Or at least, the best way to go about things.
 Just about anyone can (and does) pull out their phone for info, soon lost in the ever-enticing digital landscape, goading you to check that message, consider those likes, respond to every text no matter how banal.
 Now, contrast that with a cool quick glance at your exquisite watch.
 You’ll notice the difference in how you feel, and others will take note of your sophisticated move as well.

 For the style.
 Watch aficionados will go on and on (and rightly so) about watch movements.
 And when it comes to a GMT watch, they’ll totally geek out on its functions.
 But for most of us, watches are style statements.
 We focus on shape, dial colors, straps (Dressy leather?
 Go commando with NATO?
 All-biz bracelet?).
-You choose a fine GMT watch because of how it looks, because it complements the way you dress, because it’s a piece that exemplifies how you see yourself.
-And, in turn, how the world sees you.
-Leave the gears to the geeks, you want something cool on your wrist.
+You choose a fine GMT watch because of how it looks; because it complements the way you dress; and because it’s a piece that exemplifies how you see yourself.
+Leave the gears to the geeks; you’d want something cool on your wrist.